2026 Cost Data — Updated Monthly

 Garage foundations fail differently than house foundations — and fixing them is usually cheaper.
 Because garages are lighter structures with simpler foundations (typically a monolithic slab), repairs tend to be more straightforward.
 But the costs still add up, and understanding what you’re paying for prevents overspending.

-Whether your garage slab is cracked, sinking, heaving from frost, or pulling away from the house, this guide covers what each repair costs and when it makes sense to repair versus replace.
+Whether your garage slab is cracked, sinking, heaving from frost, pulling away from the house, or you have a detached garage with its own settling problem, this guide covers what each repair costs in 2026 and when it makes sense to repair versus replace.

 Quick Reference: Garage Foundation Repair Costs